Independent Working Class Education

-Independent working class education is an approach to education, particularly adult education, developed by labour activists, whereby the education of working-class people is seen as a specifically political process linked to other aspects of class struggle.
-The term, abbreviated to (IWCE), is particularly linked to the Plebs' League.
+Independent Working Class Education is an approach to education, particularly adult education, developed by labour activists, whereby the education of working-class people is seen as a specifically political process linked to other aspects of class struggle.
+The term, abbreviated to IWCE, is particularly linked to the Plebs' League, the British educational and political organisation which was founded in 1908.

 Ruskin College

-When Ruskin College was founded in 1899 the founders Walter Vrooman and Charles A. Beard declared "We shall take men who have been merely condemning our social institution, and we will teach them how, instead, to transform those institutions, so that instead of talking against the world, they will begin methodically and scientifically to possess the world."
+When Ruskin College was founded in Oxford in 1899, its founders Walter Vrooman and Charles A. Beard declared:

+"We shall take men who have been merely condemning our social institution, and we will teach them how, instead, to transform those institutions, so that instead of talking against the world, they will begin methodically and scientifically to possess the world."
+(Note: Reprinted in Earsman 1920.)

 Proletcult

-Having outlined the "fundamental requirement of the modern working class" as the use of "the economic power of the workers for the overthrow of the capitalist system, the abolition of wagery and the inauguration of a classless commonwealth" Cedar and Eden Paul wrote in 1921 that the events of the previous decade had clearly shown that the political efforts to achieve such a goal would be misguided unless based on knowledge:
+In their 1921 book Proletcult (Proletarian culture), English communist authors Eden Paul and his wife Cedar Paul addressed the question "What ... is the fundamental requirement of the modern working class?"
+Their response was: "to use the economic power of the workers for the overthrow of the capitalist system, the abolition of wagery and the inauguration of a classless commonwealth."
+They continued: